JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_nebn.rst

 * :code:`VSIGQSAT` : coefficient applied to qsat variance contribution.
 Only available if LSIGMAS=.TRUE.

-* :code:`LSIGMAS` : Flag for using Sigma_s from turbulence scheme instead parameterized values in ice subgrid condensation scheme
+* :code:`LSIGMAS` : flag for using Sigma_s from turbulence scheme instead parameterized values in ice subgrid condensation scheme

 * :code:`CFRAC_ICE_ADJUST` : Way to compute ice fraction